 “I have started going to another church.
 I can’t worship here anymore.”
 My heart sank.
 Not again, Lord, why are we losing yet another one?
 If I am honest, sometimes when I hear those words, I feel like Elizabeth Bennet in Pride and Prejudice, “Go, go, I would not have you back again!”
 But this time, the revolving church door was hitting me harder since these voices were my mentorees, my teammates, my “disciples,” so to speak.
-How does a leader handle the letting go of those she has poured her heart and soul into?
+How does a leader handle the letting go of those they have poured their heart and soul into?

 In John 1:35-37, John the Baptist was just standing with two of his disciples (John and Andrew).
 Jesus passed by and John B said, “Look, the Lamb of God!”
 Immediately, the two disciples left John B and followed Jesus.
 Just like that!
 There was no going-away party, no thank you card, no explanations of why it was time to move on, no expressions of appreciation to John B for all the time and energy he had put into training, teaching and loving these two guys.
 They just up and left.
 And to top it off, Jesus took them without a word of acknowledgment to John B!
 He didn’t even try to convince them to stay or care that he might be “stealing sheep.”